Sterbenxy13/StateMachineModel/README.md

 class StateMachine:
-    self.appstates: instance of AppStates class.\n
+    self.appstates: instance of AppStates class.
-    self.page: the page by itself.\n
+    self.page: the page by itself.
-    self.state: the current state in app.\n
+    self.state: the current state in app.
-    self.history: list of states keys, it will be used as a stack.\n
+    self.history: list of states keys, it will be used as a stack.

     self.load_page(): clean the page and load the new page from the current state.
 It gives self.goto_page as a parameter for pages load function, so that can contains links to navigate between other pages.